I absolutely LOVE homeschool conventions. I’ve literally been to dozens over the years.

 Let me give you an example.
 I love Hal and Melanie Young.
 They are fantastic speakers and have written a book to help raise boys that has really blessed my home.
 If I buy their book or another product from them, they get the maximum profit after their cost.
 Which means more food and clothes for their family.
 If I buy it off of Amazon, they make pennies in comparison.
 So maybe I would save $1, but I would miss the opportunity for their family to be blessed so much more.

-What to do before you go to the convention:
+What to do before you go to the homeschool conference:

 Pray a lot.
 I mean, a lot.
 Ask God to guide you and help you to know how you need to grow this year and what you need to know more about.
 I promise you, you will not leave a convention having learned whatever you came in after.
 God always has other plans for us!
 Be ready for what He has for you.